-12.2.1 DNS name
+12.2.1 DNS Name

-The DNS claim implies that the remote principal is trusted to speak for that DNS name.
-For instance the DNS claim could specify "fabrikam.com".
+The DNS Name claim implies that the remote principal is trusted to speak for that DNS name.
+For instance the DNS Name claim could specify "fabrikam.com".
 When challenged, the endpoint contacted must be able to prove its right to speak for "fabrikam.com".
-The service could prove its right by proving ownership of a certificate containing a reference to fabrikam.com and signed by a trusted Certificate Authority (eg. VeriSign).
-The following element of type xs:string can be used to represent DNS claim within wsid:Identity element.
+The service could prove its right by proving ownership of a certificate containing a reference to fabrikam.com and signed by a trusted Certificate Authority (e.g. VeriSign).
+The following element of type xs:string can be used to represent a DNS Name claim within a wsid:Identity element.